What’s up with Wipe Outz Sterile Tattoo Towels?

 How do I set up an appointment to get tattooed by you at MD Tattoo Studio in Northridge, CA?

-Do you accept cash or credit cards?
+Do you accept cash or credit cards for tattoos?

 Yes, we accept cash and all the major credit cards.